 Dr. Daniel’s research identified that one of the three components of soy protein, the Kunitz trypsin inhibitor, capable of triggering a severe reaction in the tiniest of amounts, has been found in soy lecithin via testing.
+(2)

-Be sure to double check the ingredients on your supplements and personal care items too as soy lecithin is widely used in these items as well.
+Be sure to double-check the ingredients on your supplements and personal care items too as soy lecithin is widely used in these items as well.

 What about those without a soy allergy?

 For those avoiding soy due to hormonal issues such as low thyroid or breast cancer, the good news is that soy lecithin won’t contribute to the problem.

-Therefore, soy lecithin derived from the sludge of soy oil manufacturing would also be very unlikely to contain these hormone disrupting substances.
+Therefore, soy lecithin derived from the sludge of soy oil manufacturing would also be unlikely to contain these hormone-disrupting substances.

-What About Lecithin as a Supplement?
+Lecithin as a Supplement

 According to the Weston A. Price Foundation, lecithin products are marketed for everything from improving cardiovascular health to reversing liver damage.
 It is even touted as valuable for improving brain function and memory.
+(4)